ibm-cloud-docs/satellite/disconnected-use.md

 :   If you are using RHCOS hosts, you don't need to recover etcd backup.
 The Location recovers automatically after you reconnect it and re-authenticate.
 However, locations that use RHEL might need to recover etcd.

 What happens if a location stays disconnected for more than 7 days?
-:   After you restore your connection, you might need to replace all hosts across the location with new infrastructure.
+:   After you restore your connection, you must replace all hosts across the location with new infrastructure.

 How do I know when to reconnect a location?
 :   You can make a note or set a reminder to reconnect the location before the 7-day window expires.
 The timer starts when you request the token.